howe-jm/petful-server/README.md

 Hello!

+Petful is a webapp to simulate the adoption process for pets using a first-in, first-out system that showcases the functions of linked lists and queues!

-Petful is a pet adoption webapp using the following technologies: Express, React, and Node!
-It does not currently use a database for storage purposes, as it is a demonstration app.
+### Petful is a pet adoption webapp using the following technologies:

+Client: Node.js, coupled with React for responsive web design.

+Server: Node.js with Express.js.

 Petful allows a user to enter a queue and wait in line to adopt a pet.
 While waiting, the user can watch other peoples' names move through the queue, with each one adopting a pet as they reach the top.
 When it's their turn, the user can choose between the next available cat or dog in their respective queues.